github/catalyst/docs/_guide/targets.md

   @target write: HTMLInputElement

   valid() {
-    // One checkbox must be checked!
-    return this.read.checked || this.write.checked
+    // At least one checkbox must be checked! return this.read.checked || this.write.checked
   }
 }